 Job hunters need to look for a job that suits them best.
 So, the first thing they need to do is look for the right employment opportunity before thinking about snagging that interview.
 The right job will be perfect for aspirants’ experience and needs.

 It can be easy to find the right opportunity with the help of job-hunting tools like job platforms.
-These websites allow employers to upload job advertisements for positions they need to fill.
+These websites, like LinkedIn and Glassdoor, allow employers to upload job advertisements for positions they need to fill.

 Plus, these job platforms are used as an advanced search engine that lets users search for specific job opportunities.